riferrei/kafka-connect-pulsar/README.md

 mvn clean install
 ```

-Once the build finishes, a new directory called `connector` will be created with the connector JAR file inside it.

 ### 3 - Starting the environment

 In order to validate if the connector is working as expected, as well as to validate the behavior of possible configurations, [examples](/examples) of the connector have been created for testing purposes.